Yuika (singer): Artistry

 She often writes love songs with the theme of "unrequited love".
 In an interview with Real Sound, she said that she makes songs that are different from her own taste – adding that she likes Yorushika and Ami Sakaguchi's expression of negative emotions, while she often writes in a more positive tone and makes sure that the songs she writes have a "positive ending".
 She usually sings while playing her guitar.
 Aone Komachi from Billboard Japan described her songs as "a mix of familiarity that is common to traditional J-POP, but it is not just nostalgic, but rather has more elements that make it feel new than nostalgic."

+Personal life

+Yuika revealed in a speech during one of her concert that she was born with almost no left eye due to amblyopia and having a hard time seeing in her left eye because of it.